Children’s Recreation Center Business Plan

 – History: Start-up business for Bemidji, MN, but this type of business has been successful in over 8,500 cities in the US and internationally.

-READ MORE Food Preparation Business Plan Example
+READ MORE Educational Research Business Plan Example

 – Services: Active Play = Fun, physical, social, and mental entertainment for kids and parents, along with modest food and beverage sales.